 Display a Web Page within an HTML widget

 For questions about HTML widgets, please search in our forums.

 Elements are rearranged and resized using Tumult Hype’s scene editor.
 To assist with element arrangement, Tumult Hype’s scene editor provides automatic guides based on the scene’s border and other existing elements.
 Likewise, it assists with resizing by snapping the element to match the width or height of other elements on the scene.

 To quickly rotate elements along the Z-axis, select the elements and press Command key while dragging one of the corner resize handles.
 The cursor indicates the selected element will be rotated.
-The Metrics inspector also has controls for rotating elements along the X-, Y-, or Z-axis.
+The Metrics inspector also has controls for rotating elements along the X-, Y-, and Z-axis.

 Multiple elements can be moved, rotated, or resized by first drag selecting elements on the scene and then moving or resizing one of the selected elements.